adamdebrouwere/adamdebrouwere/README.md

 I like to believe I would have gotten here on my own, but realistically, a little direction was what I needed.
 Shout out to [Brainstation](https://www.brainstation.io).

-I can now create full-stack web applications using JS, React, Node, SQL, SCSS, and REST API's.
+I can now create full-stack web applications using TS, React, Node, SQL, and REST API's.

 [Booktale](https://booktale.netlify.app) is my first fully deployed full-stack web application wherein a user can create and contribute to a comment section linked to a unique QR code.
 My inspiration came from used books on hostle bookshelves.
 I wondered about thier past lives, and where they might fly.
 While it acheives it's purpose, I can see much more in the future for [Booktale](https://booktale.netlify.app).